 Simply enter your stakes and odds, and our tool will calculate your potential profit for you.

 Get up to speed with our guide on how to use betting lines across all major league sports.

 Massachusetts Sports Betting Locations

-There are three brick-and-mortar casinos in Massachusetts.
-Two of the casinos offer a full range of slots and table games, whilst the third is a slots-only racino.
-Under the terms of HB 5164, all three casinos will be able to apply for a sportsbook license.
-As such, we expect to see sportsbooks opening at Encore Boston Harbor Casino, MGM Springfield Casino, and Plainridge Park Casino.
+There are three brick-and-mortar sports betting locations in Massachusetts.
+Two – MGM Springfield and Encore Harbor – are casinos which also offer a full range of slots and table games.
+The third – Plainridge Park – is a slots-only racino.
+Under the terms of HB 5164, all three locations were eligible to apply for a sportsbook license and now provide wagering options for bettors.

 Massachusetts Lottery Locations

 The Massachusetts Lottery has been running since 1971, and you can purchase tickets from lottery locations across the state.
 You can’t buy lottery tickets online.
 HB 5164 doesn’t include any mention of sports betting at lottery locations.
 As such, there will be no sports betting kiosks available at lottery locations in Massachusetts.